Homeschool laws can change often, so please check for updates at the Alabama State Department of Education website.

-Alabama does not have a specific law regarding homeschooling so all information regarding homeschooling can be found in their Education Law.
-Here you will find all of the education laws on record for Alabama including school attendance, private tutoring, and church school.
+Alabama does not have a specific law regarding homeschooling, so all information regarding homeschooling can be found in their Education Law.
+Here you will find all of the education laws on record for Alabama including the rights of parents to choose education for their children.

 - Attend a church school.

-- Attend a private school (this can be at home).
+- Attend a private school (including home programs).

-There is also an Alabama compulsory school attendance age of 6-17.
+There is also an Alabama compulsory school attendance age of 6-17, with some exemptions available for children prior to age 7 or over the age of 16 (AL Code § 16-28-3 (2020)).
 For homeschoolers, written notification to the local school board is required.

-The homeschool law is not the only information you need, however Alabama, like many states, relies on the interpretation of the State Superintendent of Education.
-You can also find information on how the Alabama State Superintendent views these laws in the non-public schooling section on the Alabama State Department of Education FAQs section.
+The homeschool law is not the only information you need, however.
+Alabama, like many states, relies on the interpretation of the State Superintendent of Education.
+You can also find information on how the Alabama State Superintendent views these laws on the Alabama State Department of Education website.

 Alabama Homeschool Requirements

 Alabama is a low-requirement homeschooling state.
-Homeschoolers that are homeschooling under the private school option are only required to keep track of attendance, provide immunization records, and agree to teach some sort of physical education.
-(These requirements are dependent on Superintendent interpretation and may change more frequently than the actual homeschool law codes.)
+Requirements, however, are dependent on Superintendent interpretation and may change more frequently than the actual homeschool law codes.

-Even though the state does not make you keep further records we recommend you do some personal recordkeeping to provide verification of education in event that you would need to show some form of education proof to the state or other legal entities.
+Even though the state does not highly regulate homeschooling, we recommend you do some personal recordkeeping to provide verification of education in event that you would need to show some form of education proof to the state or other legal entities.
 This includes: